oe4dns/tootgroup.py/README.md

     Here is an example for a crontab entry that runs `tootgroup.py` every two minutes:

-    `*/2 * * * * cd /home/username/bin/ && python3 `tootgroup.py` --user default`
+    `*/2 * * * * cd /home/username/bin/ && python3 tootgroup.py --user default`

 Planned Features and Whishlist items
 ------------------------------------

-##### TODO: catch-up feature for toot IDs
-      Commandline flag tho just update the last-seen ID and not toot anything Useful for catching up to current if the skript does not run for a while for any reason.

-##### TODO: Error handling
+### TODO: Error handling

     Currently there is not much... which is still bad

-##### TODO: file management
+### TODO: file management

     Currently tootgroup.py simply runs from a directory where it will also keep all its configuration specific and temporary files.
 In Linux things will be moved to a user specific dot-directory and maybe the /tmp folder. for other platforms look at the "multi-platform" task.

-##### TODO: multi-platform
+### TODO: multi-platform

     While Python is pretty platform independent, tootgroup.py has only been tested on Linux using Python 3.
 That concerns mostly the user configuration as well as (temporary) file management.

-##### TODO: push-notifications feasible?
+### TODO: push-notifications feasible?

     Look into push notifications so that tootgroup.py would not have to be run via cron periodically